intellihr/ui-components/src/Grid/withGrid.examples.md

 #### Grid system organisation

 ***This is an attempt at using a new grid system for front-end components.
-It should only be used within the `ui-components` repository until it has been proven that it fulfills all the requirements.***
+It should only be used within the `ui-components` code base until it has been proven that it fulfills all requirements.***

 React Context API is used through `styled-components`'s Theme Provider